-Children are given music lessons once every two weeks from a music teacher in groups 3 to 8.
+Children are given music lessons In English once every two weeks from a music teacher in grades 1 to 8.
 During these lessons the children will listen to classical and world music, learn about instruments, vocals and musical notation.

 The natural surroundings of the school play an important role in our curriculum.
 Nature education activities usually take place outside.
-We have a school garden next to the building at the IB location, which is used by the groups 2 and 4.
-The children of group 8 help the group 2 children with gardening.
-Group 6 gardens ate the Kids Gardens Delft, location Zonnebloem in Tanthof.
+We have a school garden next to the building at the IB location, which is used by the grades 2 and 4.
+The children of grade 8 help the grade 2 children with gardening.
+Grade 6 goes to the Kids Gardens Delft, location Zonnebloem in Tanthof.

 Learning doesn't only take place inside the school.
-Therefore the children make regular cultural excursions.
+The children make regular cultural excursions.
 Our school also has good external contacts with the library and several cultural institutions in the area.

-During one of the IPC themes, a school play will be performed by a group.
-The class shall, jointly with the group teacher, practise texts, songs and dances.
-You as a parent are welcome to attend the evening performance.
+During one of the IPC themes, a school play will be performed by a grade.
+The class shall, jointly with the class teacher, practise texts, songs and dances.
+Parents are welcome to attend the evening performance.

-In groups 3 to 8, children go to the School Library every week.
-Here they may weekly choose a new reading book and / or information book.
+In grades 3 to 8, children go to the School Library every week.
+Here they may weekly choose a new reading book and/or informative book.
 They are assisted by volunteer reading coaches.
 They help the children choose a book at the right level and within the child's interest.